IBM/OSSM-federation-zap-config/README.md

 In this case:
  1a.  set the PROXY_HOST environment variable if running both clusters on same host 1b. set   MESH1_ADDRESS and MESH2_ADDRESS if each of the two clusters are on different hosts.
- 2. Edit the `OPTIONS` field in `/etc/sysconfig/haproxy` file so it reads:
+ 2. Edit the `OPTIONS` field in `/etc/sysconfig/haproxy` file so it reads on single/both hosts:

 ```# Add extra options to the haproxy daemon here.
 This can be useful for
 # specifying multiple configuration files with multiple -f options.